microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/PowerApp.md

 1. Navigate to **openaicustom-<inject key="DeploymentID" enableCopy="false"/>** resource group and select search service with the name **search-<inject key="DeploymentID" enableCopy="false"/>**.

-1. Now select the **Sementic Search** option from the left side menu and make sure that **Free Plan** is selected
+1. Now select the **Semantic Search** option from the left side menu and make sure that **Free Plan** is selected

     ![](./images/addsementic.png)

-1. Now, navigate to `C:\labfile\OpenAIWorkshop\scenarios\openai_on_custom_dataset\ingest` in Windows Explore and you will see file names as secerts.env, Make sure the value is updated as expected.
+1. Now, navigate to `C:\labfile\OpenAIWorkshop\scenarios\openai_on_custom_dataset\ingest` in Windows Explore and you will see file names as `secerts.env`, Make sure the value is updated as expected.
 However, we have already updated the values for you.

-1. Now you need to open the CMD and run the below command to change to directory to the ingest folder.
+1. Now you need to open the **CMD** and run the below command to change to directory to the ingest folder.

    ```
    cd C:\labfile\OpenAIWorkshop\scenarios\openai_on_custom_dataset\ingest